ccgus/fmdb/README.markdown

 	// oh look, I BETTER PUT THE DB BACK IN THE POOL OR ELSE IT IS GOING TO LEAK:
 	[db pushToPool];

+Do you have feedback on this pooled approach?
+Email Gus!
+The plan is to eventually move this class to the master branch once it's been tweaked and baked a while.

 ## History